expressive red earthenware by susan mchenry

-On a practical note, I like to make durable, sturdy pots that can stand up to daily use.
-All my work is food safe, dishwasher, microwave, and oven safe.
+On a practical note, I make durable, sturdy pots that can stand up to daily use.
+All my work is food safe, lead-free, dishwasher, microwave, and oven safe.

 Click here to read my essay about handmade objects.